spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/10-install.md

     </InfoBox>

 4. Open the **values.yaml** in the **spectro-mgmt-plane** folder with a text editor of your choice.
-The **values.yaml** contains the default values for the Palette VerteX installation parameters, however, you must populate the following parameters before installing Palette VerteX.
+The **values.yaml** contains the default values for the Palette VerteX installation parameters.
+You must populate the following parameters in the YAML file before installing Palette VerteX.

     <br />